orblivion/dashsee-mvp/README.md

 # Development Notes

+## File Layout

+The source starts out as a standard Angular app.
+The base is in `src/`.
+There's probably nothing notable in this base directory. `src/app/` contains most of the application-specific code, so we'll assume that to be our base directory for this discussion.

+### Components

+#### App

+Header icon, Search bar (that doesn't do anything as of this writing), Sign Up / Log In buttons (that don't really do anything as of this writing).

+Whatever the router points to goes into router-outlet.
+Usual Angular stuff.

+#### Video

+Given a URI, this should display the video and some channel info, or an error.

+#### Video List

+Given parameters, it will return search results of videos.

+It will be paginated: A fixed maximum number of pages will load, and it will a button to load the next page.

+Currently the only input parameter to this component is ordering: trending vs latest.
+However this will probably be overloaded in the future to list the videos belonging to a channel.

+#### Home Page

+What shows up at the root URL.
+It contains a video list and a switch to choose whether to return videos by trending vs latest.

+### Services

+#### Video Service

+A library calling out to LBRY's unauthenticated API.
+Searching for videos, getting them, etc.

 ## TODO

 Some notes of things that have been gathered as this MVP has been developed.
 Fix along the way, and/or make them a Dash Incubator item.